 A territorial conflict surged in 1988 between Azerbaijan and Armenia, when ethnic majority Armenians of the Nagorno-Karabakh region of Azerbaijan sought to secede from Azerbaijan and merge with Armenia or become an independent state.
 Subsequent events led to aggression and war that left Azerbaijan with almost 20 percent of its territory under occupation.
 Around one million people from Azerbaijan’s population became refugees and internally displaced people scattered around the country.

-A ceasefire was achieved in 1994, although a lasting peace seemed frozen until late 2008, when Azerbaijan and Armenia renewed negotiation efforts.
+A ceasefire was achieved in 1994; a lasting peace has yet to be agreed upon.
 The United States is among key negotiators represented within what is called the Minsk Group, also represented by France and Russia.
 Turkey, meanwhile, has also taken steps to assist in pursuing a lasting peace.